-- Vacuum Sealer – You don’t need a vacuum sealer to sous vide.
+- Vacuum Sealer - You don't need a vacuum sealer to sous vide.
 If you have one, great!
 Otherwise, you can use the water displacement method where you gradually dip the ALMOST closed bag into the water and as you get to the top of the bag, the water pressure pushes the air out of the bag making it easy to seal the bag without excess air.
-Check out this great video from Serious Eats to see the water displacement method in action.
+Here is more info from Serious Eats on how to use the water displacement method.
 And note the use of freezer-bags.

 - Clips - having a clip, like a binder clip, secure the bag to the side of the container makes it easy to fish out the bag and reduces the risk of puncturing it with tongs.